Drs. Foster and Smith Dog Food receives the Advisor’s mid-tier rating of 3 stars.

 The sixth ingredient is oat groats, a whole grain, minimally processed form of oats.
 With the exception of their caloric content and the fact they’re also gluten free, oat groats can be considered average in nutritional value.

 The seventh ingredient is chicken fat.
 Chicken fat is obtained from rendering chicken, a process similar to making soup in which the fat itself is skimmed from the surface of the liquid.

 Chicken fat is high in linoleic acid, an omega-6 fatty acid essential for life.
 Although it doesn’t sound very appetizing, chicken fat is actually a quality ingredient.

 The eighth ingredient is beet pulp.
 Beet pulp is a controversial ingredient, a high fiber by-product of sugar beet processing.

 Some denounce beet pulp as an inexpensive filler while others cite its outstanding intestinal health and blood sugar benefits.

 We only call your attention here to the controversy and believe the inclusion of beet pulp in reasonable amounts in most dog foods is entirely acceptable.

-After the natural flavor, we find egg product, a dehydrated form of shell-free eggs.
+After the natural flavor, we find dried egg product, a dehydrated form of shell-free eggs.
 Quality can vary significantly.
 Lower grade egg product can even come from commercial hatcheries — from eggs that have failed to hatch.